-There are no formal proposals in this regard and the hours of Licensed Hours/Hours
+There are no formal proposals in this regard and the hours of Licensed Hours/Hours of Trading are specified at Part 5 of the Board's current policy.

 - Q.8 (a) Is the current position of the Board in its policy with regard to Licensed Hours/Hours of Trading appropriate?
-Yes/No (Delete as appropriate). - (b) If no, please specify what the hours should be changed to and why, attaching any available evidence.
+Yest No (Delete as appropriate). - (b) If no, please specify what the hours should be changed to and why, attaching any available evidence.